 CPCS’s story traces back to the construction of the Canadian Pacific Railroad (CP) in the late 1800s.
 CP was one of the earliest, and arguably the largest public-private partnership (PPP) in global history.
 CP evolved to become a recognized leader in global transportation services, which included rail, shipping and air transportation businesses.

 Recognizing the significant depth of expertise it had developed; CP established a consulting arm in 1969 - Canadian Pacific Consulting Services (CPCS), to advise governments and other transportation services providers around the world.

-In 1989, CPCS became independent of CP through a management buy-out.
-It later merged with the transport commercialization arm of Hickling Transcom.
+In 1989, CPCS became independent of CP through a management buy-out and later merger with management consulting firm, Hickling Transcom.

 Today, CPCS is an independent, employee-owned management consulting firm specializing in transportation, power and public-private partnership infrastructure projects.